Vegan Easter Guide — Chocolate Bunnies, Easter Eggs, & Brunch Ideas!

 • Say No to Decorative Straw – This is a hard one.
 I know that the translucent green (or pink!) filler is incredibly appealing, but it’s horrible for the planet.
 I have two suggestions, though.
 If you really must have this straw, buy it once and save it from year to year.
 Because it’s plastic, it can be rinsed or washed if necessary, but you can just throw it in a storage bag to use the next year.
 A better option (if you haven’t already bought any filler) is to find paper green “grass”.
 You can even get recycled paper grass at Five Below stores, which can be saved, composted or recycled when you’re done.

 Easter brunch is one of the highlights of my Italian Grandma’s family celebration.
 She can spend weeks deciding what to make, which cookies to bake, and which candies to buy.
-Though meals will differ from family to family, here’s a list of my favorite vegan recipes that can easily be substituted for traditional Easter meals.
+Though meals will differ from family to family, here’s a list of fantastic vegan Easter recipes that can easily be substituted for traditional Easter meals.
 They’re delicious!
 What are your family favorites for Easter?

 Plant-Based Easter Appetizers